NGS-Exploration-Technology/Deep-Sea-Camera-System/README.md

 + Greenland shark [article](https://news.nationalgeographic.com/news/2014/12/141216-greenland-shark-video-franz-josef-land-exploration-science/)
 + Patterns in Bathyal Demersal Biodiversity and Community Composition Around Archipelagos in the Tropical Eastern Pacific [manuscript](https://www.frontiersin.org/articles/10.3389/fmars.2019.00388/full)
 + DAN Member Profile: Jonatha Giddens - DSRP art outreach [article](http://www.alertdiver.com/Jonatha-Giddens)

-## Deep Sea Camera System Technical Specifications
-The DSCS is a tetherless, portable device that can be deployed off the side of a boat.
-They sink to the seafloor to take sensor readings and record video of deep ocean biodiversity.
-After releasing their anchor, they float back to the surface automatically.

-Features:
-4K video capture
-Can be easily be operated by a team of two.
-Data management: Depth, time, and pressure
-17-in and 13-in versions

 ## Team Members
 Alan Turchik